Writer Everlasting

 Then a wicked wraith swept over the land and even the innocents were caught up.
 Nothing like it had ever been seen, but the occupants of the beautiful house, if they thought about it at all, pictured themselves in a fortress, a tower, a sanctuary.
 They would be safe because they could not be otherwise.

-Even after Mercy, child of their lives, had fallen victim, they could not bring themselves to go beyond dreaming of the day when this would pass.
+Even after Mercy, child of their lives, had fallen victim, they could not bring themselves to go beyond dreaming of the day when she would rise and this would pass.
 When she succumbed, it was as if all heat and light had followed her into the earth.
 For weeks they clutched themselves, struck near speechless, feeble even in their breathing.

 Then, in that house, grief turned to anger: